afreeorange/wiki.nikhil.io.articles/Chaaru Mix.md

-Mama's recipt.
+Mama's recipe.
 A pulverized mix of these things.
 Need to figure out the proportions.

 Ingredients
 ===========